Inter Playa del Carmen

-Club Deportivo Inter Playa del Carmen, simply known as Inter Playa, is a Mexican professional football club based in Playa del Carmen, Quintana Roo, that competes in the Liga Premier, the third level division of Mexican football.
+Club Deportivo Inter Playa del Carmen, also known as Inter Playa, is a professional football club based in Playa del Carmen, Quintana Roo.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Unidad Deportiva Mario Villanueva Madrid.
+Founded in 1999 by an agreement between local businessmen and the municipal government.

 History

-Inter Playa del Carmen was founded in 1999 by an agreement between local businessmen and the municipal government.
-The team participated in the Third Division from 1999 to 2003, when it was champion of the Torneo Clausura, which allowed it to be promoted to the Second Division.
+Inter Playa participated in the Tercera División from 1999 to 2003, the club was crowned as champions of the Torneo Clausura, which allowed it to be promoted to the Segunda División.
 Since its promotion in 2003, the team has remained in the same professional category.

-On December 18, 2021, Inter Playa reaches the grand final of the Liga Premier Apertura 2021 tournament for the first time in its history, losing to Alacranes de Durango.
+On 18 December 2021, Inter Playa reaches the grand final of the Liga Premier Apertura 2021 tournament for the first time in its history, losing to Alacranes de Durango.

-On March 13, 2023, Inter Playa defeated Club Calor to win the Copa Conecta Championship on the road in Monclova.
+On 13 March 2023, Inter Playa defeated Club Calor to win the Copa Conecta Championship on the road in Monclova.
 Marea Azul(Blue Tide) took a bus from PDC to Monclova to cheer on their team.
 The fan club brought their drums and enjoyed a well deserved victory.

 It currently has two professional categories.
 In the Liga Premier, the coach is Carlos Bracamontes, with whom Inter Playa had 77% effectiveness in the 2021-2022 football year.

-In the Third Division the coach is Alejandro Jácome, with whom the team managed to advance from the first round of the final phase since 2003, the year in which the team was promoted.
+In the Tercera División the manager was Alejandro Jácome, with whom the team managed to advance from the first round of the final phase since 2003, the year in which the club was promoted.

 Inter Playa del Carmen has a rivalry with Pioneros de Cancún due to the geographical proximity and both cities compete in the tourism sector, the game is known as Quintanarroense Classic.